deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 Before we can get there though, let's look into how we can obtain information about the current process.

 If you use the Microsoft Docs (formely known as MSDN) to look into process data structures you will come across [this](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/eprocess) article.
 This article states there is a Windows API function that can identify the current process and return a pointer to it! `PsGetCurrentProcessId()` is that function.
-This Windows API function identifies current thread and the process the thread resides in.
+This Windows API function identifies current thread and then returns a pointer to the process in which that thread is found.
 This is identical to `IoGetCurrentProcess()`, and Microsoft recommends users invoke `PsGetCurrentProgress()` instead.
-This function returns a pointer to the current PID's thread.
 Let's unassemble that function in WinDbg.

 `uf nt!PsGetCurrentProcess`